MinikPLayer/MSIXAutoInstaller/README.md

 Put it into target directory, then place your published MSIX files into the "MSIX" folder.

-In MSIX directory there should be only one .cer file, which will be automatically placed into the Trusted People certificate store
+In MSIX directory there should be only one .cer file, which will be automatically placed into the Trusted People certificate store.

-Installer will then launch Windows App Installer for every .msix file inside the MSIX directory (not recursive)
+Installer will then launch Windows App Installer for every .msix file inside the MSIX directory (not recursive).

 # Portable version
 Portable version can be run on any architecture, but requires **Installer.dll** and **Installer.runtimeconfig.json** to be placed alongisde **Installer.exe** file to run.